 - 1. HEARING DATES.
-The Los Angeles County ("County") Hearing Officer conducted a duly noticed public hearing on April 2, 2024, in the matter of Project No. 2018-000819-(3), Minor Coastal Development Permit ("Minor CDP") No. RPPL2020007063. - 2.
+The Los Angeles County ("County") Hearing Officer conducted a duly noticed public hearing on October 1, 2024, in the matter of Project No. 2018-001052-(3), Minor Coastal Development Permit ("Minor CDP") No. RPPL2018003788. - 2.
+HEARING PROCEEDINGS.
+A duly noticed public hearing was held before the Hearing Officer on October 1, 2024.
+County Department of Regional Planning ("LA County Planning") Staff ("Staff") gave a brief presentation recommending approval of the Minor CDP.
+The applicant was sworn in and testified in favor of the Minor CDP.
+There were no other speakers.
+The Hearing Officer, Tina Fung, subsequently closed the public hearing and approved the Minor CDP. - 3.
 ENTITLEMENTS REQUESTED.
-The permittees, Joel Cichowski and Claudia Reisenberger ("Permittee"), request the Minor CDP to authorize the construction of a 1,340-square-foot single-family residence, a detached 600-square-foot two-car garage/workshop, a 600-square-foot storage room, an onsite wastewater treatment system ("OWTS"), a swimming pool, a deck, hardscaping, landscaping, and 939 cubic yards of grading ("Project") in the R-C-20 (Rural Coastal-20 Acre Minimum Required Lot Area) Zone pursuant to County Code Section 22.44.1750.
-Approximately one acre of existing H2 Habitat would be remapped as H3 Habitat. - 3.
+The permittee, Matt Jewett ("Permittee"), request the Minor CDP to authorize the construction of a 4,765-square-foot single-family residence, an attached 473-square-foot garage, an attached 425-square-foot carport, an onsite wastewater treatment system ("OWTS"), a swimming pool, hardscaping, landscaping, and 2,607 cubic yards of grading ("Project") in the R-C-40 (Rural Coastal 40 Acre Minimum Required Lot Area) Zone pursuant to County Code Section 22.44.1750.
+The Project proposes remapping of approximately 0.54 acres of H3 Habitat to H2 Habitat, 0.16 acres of H1 Habitat to H3 Habitat, and 0.15 acres of H3 Habitat to H1 Habitat. - 4.
 LOCATION.
-The Project is located on a vacant 1.7-acre parcel located at 20662 Callon Drive, Topanga, in the unincorporated Santa Monica Mountains Coastal Zone, also known as Assessor's Parcel Number 4441-010-006 ("Project Site"). - 4.
+The Project is located on a 4.5-acre parcel with an unpermitted garage structure located at 2909 Sequit Drive in the unincorporated Santa Monica Mountains Coastal Zone, also known as Assessor's Parcel Number 4457-023-003 ("Project Site"). - 5.
 ENTITLEMENTS REQUIRED.
-The Minor CDP is a request to construct a new single-family residence and improvements, including a new OWTS, in the R-C-20 Zone pursuant to County Code Section 22.44.810.
-Per the requirements of the Santa Monica Mountains Local Implementation Program ("LIP"), a Minor CDP is required for any project that results in grading of more than 50 and less than 5,000 cubic yards of earth (County Code Section 22.44.1260).
-A Minor CDP is required because the Project proposes 939 cubic yards of grading (601 cubic yards of cut, 338 cubic yard of fill, 263 cubic yards of export). - 5.
-LAND USE DESIGNATION.
-The Project Site is located within the RL20 (Rural Land-Maximum density of one dwelling unit per 20 gross acres) land use designation of the Santa Monica Mountains Local Coastal Program ("LCP") Land Use Plan ("LUP") Land Use Policy Map. - 6.
+The Minor CDP is a request to construct a new single-family residence and improvements, including a new OWTS, in the R-C-40 Zone pursuant to County Code Section 22.44.810.
+Per the requirements of the Santa Monica Mountains Local Implementation Program ("LIP"), an Administrative CDP is required for a single-family residence and/or installation of a new OWTS in the R-C-40 Zone (County Code Section 22.44.1750) and a Minor CDP is required for any project that results in grading of more than 50 and less than 5,000 cubic yards of earth (County Code Section 22.44.1260).
+A Minor CDP is required because the Project proposes a new OWTS and 2,607 cubic yards of grading (1,109 cubic yards of cut, 406 cubic yards of fill, 1,092 cubic yards over-excavation and re-compaction, and 263 cubic yards of export).
+Because a Minor CDP requires a higher level of review than an Administrative CDP, the Project must be reviewed with a Minor CDP (County Code Section 22.44.860.C).

+- 6. LAND USE DESIGNATION.
+The Project Site is located within the RL40 (Rural Land 40 Maximum density of one dwelling unit per 40 gross acres) land use designation of the Santa Monica Mountains Local Coastal Program ("LCP") Land Use Plan ("LUP") Land Use Policy Map. - 7.
 ZONING.
-The Project Site is located within The Malibu Zoned District and is currently zoned R-C-20.
+The Project Site is located within The Malibu Zoned District and is currently zoned R-C-40.
 Pursuant to County Code Section 22.44.1750, a single-family residence and its accessory structures are the principal permitted use within the R-C Zone.

-7. PROJECT AND SITE PLAN DESCRIPTION.
+8. PROJECT AND SITE PLAN DESCRIPTION.